sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 Various reasons exist and we should not judge.

 As mentioned in our [previous post]({{site.baseurl}}{% post_url 2019-11-19-working-in-the-open-part-1 %}), some organizations have taken the "Inner Source" road, opening up all workspaces to all their internal teams, to help folks slowly get comfortable with working in the open as well as reaping part of its benefits.
-Doing so can help identify what works well and what challenges surfaces for your team and your organization.
+Doing so can help identify what works well and what challenges surface for your team and your organization.
 It can also help figure out what mechanisms of control could be added to ensure that the organization keeps a good hold on its information and how to better support its employees in adopting the best practices.

 If your team isn't fully ready to work in the open, try slowly opening up your workspace to the rest of the organization by default.